lbl-srg/modelica-buildings/userGuide/source/index.rst

 ==========

 This user guide provides instructions for how to use the free open-source Modelica `Buildings <http://simulationresearch.lbl.gov/modelica>`_ library.
-The user guide covers:
+The user guide covers how to

-- How to get started.
+- get started,
-- Best practices to create models and run simulations.
+- follow best practices when createing models and running simulations,
-- Work-arounds to problems in translating or simulating models.
+- fix common problems in translating or simulating models,
-- Pre- and post-processing.
+- pre- and post-process model input and output,
-- Resources for users who want to develop or contribute models to the library.
+- develop and contribute new models to the library, and
-- information for how to get help.
+- get help.

 The following information can be found in the Modelica files rather than in this documentation: